JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 Figure 6b.</center>

 ### Post install
 Once the update completes, the process will start a monitor application, and you should start seeing messages like shown in Figure 7.
+This is the generic software loader.
+You select if this is to be loaded as a Gateway or a Sensor.
+<center>{% include image.html file="esp32_WiFi_Init_load.jpg" alt="Loader Selection "%}
+Figure 7.</center>

+You can press 1 or 2 or you can got the the WiFi IP address to make the selection as shown in Figure 8.
+Once the update completes, the process will start a monitor application, and you should start seeing messages like shown in Figure 7.
+<center>{% include image.html file="esp_wifi_load_screen.jpg" alt="Loader Web Info and Selection "%}
+Figure 8.</center>

+#### Option 1 Reload with SSID
+If reloading a device that had WiFi connection settings:

+Once the update completes, the process will start a monitor application, and you should start seeing messages like shown in Figure 9.
 <center>{% include image.html file="espressif7.jpg" alt="WiFi Sensor Update Available "%}
-Figure 7.</center>
+Figure 9.</center>

-Once the process is running, exit the monitor program, by pressing the Control (**Ctrl**) key and the right Bracket ( **]** ) key at the same time, and that should exit the monitor as shown in Figure 8.
+Once the process is running, exit the monitor program, by pressing the Control (**Ctrl**) key and the right Bracket ( **]** ) key at the same time, and that should exit the monitor as shown in Figure 10.
 <center>{% include image.html file="espressif8.jpg" alt="WiFi Sensor Update Available "%}
+Figure 10.</center>

+#### Option 2 New Install
+For new installs follow the [Startup process](wifi32s-setup.html) to get connected to the WiFi 32s Sensor local WiFi.\
+You will see the messages "Missing WiFi Credentials" as shown in Figure 11.
+<center>{% include image.html file="esp32_wifi_missing.jpg" alt="WiFi Sensor Update Available "%}
-Figure 8.</center>
+Figure 11.</center>
+Once the the WiFi settings completes it will exit the loader and start the monitor as shown in Figure 10.

 ### Validation
-To validate the update and it is working, follow the [Startup process](wifi32s-setup.html) to get connected to the WiFi 32s Sensor local WiFi.
-When connected, you should see Figure 9\.
+To validate the update and it is working, if needed follow the [Startup process](wifi32s-setup.html) to get connected to the WiFi 32s Sensor local WiFi.
+When connected, you should see Figure 12\.
 Look at the bottom banner to see Version 1.1.1.
 Now you can update over the air using the “**Update Available, Install?**” option to get the latest version.
 <center>{% include image.html file="jemrfesp32ssetupupdate.jpg" alt="WiFi Sensor Update Available "%}
-Figure 9.</center>
+Figure 12.</center>

 ## Releases